Projects

 Leveraging Large Language Models for Automated Test Oracle Generation

-Test oracles serve as indispensable assets in software testing, facilitating efficient bug detection.
-Despite initial promises, neural-based methods for automated test oracle generation often yield a high number of false positives and weaker test oracles.
-While Large Language Models (LLMs) have showcased remarkable effectiveness across various software engineering tasks, such as code generation, test case creation, and bug fixing, there remains a conspicuous lack of extensive studies exploring their efficacy in test oracle generation.
-Addressing the pressing question of whether LLMs can mitigate the challenges in effective oracle generation is both compelling and demands thorough investigation.
+Test oracles are essential in software testing for effective bug detection.
+Despite their potential, neural-based methods for automated test oracle generation often produce numerous false positives and weaker test oracles.
+While Large Language Models (LLMs) have shown remarkable success in various software engineering tasks—such as code generation, test case creation, and bug fixing—there is a notable lack of extensive studies on their effectiveness in test oracle generation.
+Addressing whether LLMs can overcome the challenges in oracle generation is both compelling and necessary.

-To this end, we introduce a novel method for generating test oracles leveraging LLMs.
-Our findings unveil that our approach can yield up to 4.9 times more accurate oracles than the previous state-of-the-art (SOTA).
-Furthermore, our research demonstrates that our method is adept at generating significantly diverse test oracles, capable of identifying ten times more unique bugs compared to the previous SOTA neural-based approach.
+This reseach introduces TOGLL, a novel method for test oracles generation with LLMs.
+Our findings reveal that TOGLL can yield up to 4.9 times more accurate oracles than the previous SOTA method.
+Furthermore, TOGLL generates significantly diverse test oracles, identifying ten times more unique bugs compared to the previous SOTA neural-based approach.

 Leveraging Large Language Models for Automated Program Repair